 Is there a true opponent in this story?
 This is one man’s anagnorisis.
 Everyone around him is very obliging.
 The circumstances stand in his way a little — he has no money to buy a ticket.

 He will get inside a performance of Swine Lake because there will be pigs everywhere.
 He can then have a pig feeding frenzy at an opportune moment.
 The hitch in his plan is that he has no money for a ticket, but he is saved by circumstance when a rich sow gives him her tickets.

-The reader is expecting a battle, and this story subverts the expectations.
-The wolf’s battle is an inner one — what has happened to him?
+The reader is expecting a big struggle, and this story subverts the expectations.
+The wolf’s big struggle is an inner one — what has happened to him?
 He’s so overwhelmed by the beauty of the play that he’s not the same wolf anymore.

-In stories where there is no outer battle there is always some sort of climactic scene.
+In stories where there is no outer big struggle there is always some sort of climactic scene.
 Here, the author takes the climactic scene from the play and uses that to convey the crescendo of the wolf’s emotions.

 Wolf realises he loves the theatre, and his love of this art can even keep his mind off more grim matters.

 After reading such wonderful reviews of his own performance he’ll probably keep going to the theatre and trying to get in on the act.
 The final sentence says, “And he executed a couple of flashy dance steps.”